Justitia Center for Advanced Studies

-The »Justitia Center for Advanced Studies« is happy to announce its new post-doctoral fellows for the academic year 2020-21.
-They are excellent and exciting theorists, and we are delighted to welcome them.
+The »Justitia Center for Advanced Studies« is happy to announce its new post-doctoral fellows for the academic year 2021/22.
+They are excellent theorists, and we are delighted to welcome them.
 Justitia is a forum for political theorists and philosophers.
-It is generously funded by the Alfons and Gertrud Kassel-Stiftung and directed by Prof. Dr. Rainer Forst at the University of Frankfurt.
-The fellows, who reside at the Forschungskolleg Humanwissenschaften in Bad Homburg, will be part of the Frankfurt academic community, especially of the Normative Orders Research Network, and conduct their individual research projects.
-The Center also holds regular research workshops, conferences and seminars.
+It is generously funded by the Alfons and Gertrud Kassel-Stiftung and directed by Prof. Dr. Rainer Forst at the Goethe University of Frankfurt.
+From October 2021 to July 2022, the fellows, who reside at the Forschungskolleg Humanwissenschaften in Bad Homburg, will be part of the Frankfurt academic community, especially of the Normative Orders Research Network, and work on their individual research projects.
+The Center also regularly holds research workshops, conferences, and seminars.